GaloisInc/gidl/README.md

 Gidl was created at [Galois][] by Pat Hickey, with help from Getty Ritter and Trevor Elliott, as part of the [SMACCMPilot project][].

 Gidl was inspired in part by John Van Enk's excellent [Cauterize][] tools.
-Look for gidl to switch to using cauterize as the type language in the future!
+If engineering resources and time had permitted, we would have added unions to the Ivory language, so that we could make a Cauterize backend for Ivory.
+Instead, we got Gidl.

-Gidl is still experimental - anything may change at any time.
-Please get in touch if you're interested in using or working on gidl.
+If you find yourself making serious use of Gidl, please get in touch so we may apologize for its many shortcomings, and recommend that you use Cauterize instead.

 [Galois]: https://galois.com
 [SMACCMPilot project]: https://smaccmpilot.org